iacchus/ntfy-real-time-client/README.rst

 The two classes are ``ntfy_real_time_client.PushoverOpenClient`` and ``ntfy_real_time_client.NTFYClientRealTime``.
-The first manages credentials, authentication, device registration, message downloading, message deletion etc, like specified by the `Pushover Open Client API documentation`_, and is consumed by the second class.
+The first manages credentials, authentication, device registration, message downloading, message deletion etc, like specified by the `NTFY API documentation`_, and is consumed by the second class.
 The second class connects to the Pushover's websocket server with the given credentials (``secret`` and ``device_id``) and keep the connection open, receiving messages and executing